-The School/college will ensure all staff including governors and volunteers adhere to their duties in the Prevent guidance 2015 to prevent radicalisation.
+The federation will ensure all staff including governors and volunteers adhere to their duties in the Prevent guidance 2015 to prevent radicalisation.
 The HT and Chair of Governors will:

-- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure all Staff (governors and volunteers) implement the duty
+- Establish or use existing mechanisms for understanding the risk of extremism; - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty; - Ensure all Staff (governors and volunteers) implement the duty.

-This School will respond to any concern about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
+This federation will respond to any concern about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.
+We will make referrals into CHANNEL where the risk is identified and the pupil/student may need de radicalisation.

-The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school/college.
+The federation is committed to providing effective filtering and monitoring systems, this will include monitoring the activities of children when on-line in the school/college and actions taken relevant to the activity.

-The school/college will use the relevant forms to record any concerns, keeping records which will be treated as a Child Protection Record, storing them as appropriate. (staff use the form to report safeguarding concerns but indicate that it is a Prevent concern)
+The federation will use the relevant forms to record any concerns, keeping records which will be treated as a Child Protection Record, storing them as appropriate. (cross reference here to forms being used)